pikvm/pikvm/docs/vnc.md

     <img src="keymaps.png" />

-3. *Optional and not recommended:* This step is not nessessory if you're using TigerVNC as it uses the Web UI login and password.
+4. ??? warning "Optional for *non-TigerVNC* and NOT RECOMMENDED: Enable VNCAuth method" This step is nessessory if you're using TightVNC (don't confuse it with TigerVNC!) and some other clients that does not support the user/password auth method.
-    Some other VNC clients (for example TightVNC) can't use this type of authentication.

     In this case you can enable single VNCAuth passphrases mode in `/etc/kvmd/override.yaml`:

     ```yaml